Programs

 He Paepae Aloha

 Program dedicated to the preparation of high school students and their ʻohana for their college journey at the University of Hawaiʻi at West Oʻahu.
 This program embraces cultural values as it is a building block of our program.
 Students who enter this program will earn college and high school credit, access to support services (financial aid, workshops, resume writing, tutoring, etc, and be exposed to the college going experience.)
-Embraces all of itsʻ participants as ʻohana and dedicated to their success
+Embraces all of itsʻ participants as ʻohana and dedicated to their success.

-He Paepae Aloha aims to create a strong foundation for Native Hawaiian students to become global citizens, 21st century thinkers, and community leaders.
+He Paepae Aloha aims to create a strong foundation for students to become global citizens, 21st century thinkers, and community leaders.
 Being a He Paepae Aloha student provides you the unique experiences to take part in the following:

 Questions?